OpenMarket

-OpenMarket Inc. is a subsidiary of Infobip that provides cloud-based mobile messaging solutions to enterprises, including global one-way and two-way SMS, MMS, RCS, short codes, local numbers and text-enabled toll-free messaging solutions.
+OpenMarket Inc. is a subsidiary of Infobip that provides cloud-based mobile messaging service to enterprises, including global one-way and two-way SMS, MMS, RCS, short codes, local numbers and text-enabled toll-free messaging.
 The company is headquartered in Seattle, Washington, United States, with offices in Detroit, London, Sydney, Pune and Guadalajara.

 History

 OpenMarket began as part of Qpass, a technology company that specialized in providing the infrastructure for electronic payments.
 In February 2006, Qpass acquired Simplewire, a provider of mobile messaging, payments and other services.
 This began operations in 1999.
 In June 2006, Amdocs, acquired Qpass and separated the company into two divisions, OpenMarket became the division focused on enterprise mobile services.
 Later in June 2006, OpenMarket launched OpenMarket Exchange, a web-based system that enabled media companies and service providers to process direct-to-consumer mobile transactions.

 On 23 March 2010, at the International CTIA Wireless conference, Amdocs announced the acquisition of MX Telecom, a London-based mobile messaging and payments aggregator for approximately $104 million.
 Amdocs acquired MX Telecom with the aim of expanding the OpenMarket business into new international markets with its CMX2 platform.
 In May 2010, OpenMarket announced enhancements to the CMX2 product, now known as the OpenMarket Mobile Engagement Platform.
 In late 2017, OpenMarket announced its expansion into RCS.